 Tier II: Business Improvement Areas Consultation

-Tier II is intended for commercial districts that are seeking assistance in forming a Business Improvement Area (BIA), modifying an existing BIA’s boundaries or rate payment structure, or exploring the feasibility of a BIA.
-Districts receive consulting services to guide them through the steps from feasibility analysis to the legislative process.
+Tier II is intended for commercial districts that are seeking assistance in forming a Business Improvement Area (BIA), modifying an existing BIA’s boundaries or rate payment structure, exploring the feasibility of a BIA, or BIAs interested in support to strengthen or improve operations.
+Districts receive consulting services to guide them through the steps from feasibility analysis and community engagement to the legislative process.

 Tier III: Racial Equity in Business Districts

-OED and the Department of Neighborhoods are partnering to offer "Public Outreach and Engagement Liaisons" (POELs) to business districts in need of better outreach to under-represented businesses and businesses of color in their districts.
+In this tier, you can apply to receive training and support to better serve under-represented businesses and business of color in your district.
+This includes participating in a training cohort with other districts and access to the Department of Neighborhood’s Community Liaison program.
 The program hires liaisons who share language, culture, ethnicity, or other demographics with local business owners to provide a bridge of communication and understanding between the businesses and the local organization.
 These liaisons can do outreach, conduct surveys, help facilitate focus groups, etc. in close partnership with the local organization.

-OED has available a pool of $370,000 for capital improvement projects that enhance business districts.
-Eligible neighborhood business districts include those that have: paid on-street parking; a majority of low-moderate income residents; and/or significant impacts from construction.
-Tier VI projects include design, cost estimating and construction of infrastructure and amenities in parks and in the public right of way.
+OED has $370,000 available for projects that enhance public spaces within business districts.
+Eligible neighborhood business districts include those that have one or more of the following attributes: paid on-street parking; a majority of low-moderate income residents; and/or significant impacts from construction.
+Tier V projects include design, cost estimating, construction and/or activation of improvements and amenities in parks and public right of way.
 Projects are often completed directly by the Seattle Department of Transportation but can also result in a grant to the business district to hire consultants and contractors.

-2017 contracts will be developed in January and fully executed by March 31st.
-Contracts can be back-dated to begin January 1st.
+2019 contracts need to be completed and signed before work is eligible for reimbursement.
+Contracts can be developed immediately after investment notifications in December.
+Contracts can no longer be back-dated.
 The contract will include specific activities, milestones and a budget based on an action plan that is accepted by OED and the district.

 Coordination – If multiple organizations are working together, there must be a clear plan for coordination, with one organization or individual identified as the lead for overseeing the implementation of the action plan.